 PRICE (per person + taxes)

-*Price per person in double or quadruple occupancy – includes sea passage, cabin nights and all meals (except on the first day, people need to eat before the departure).
+*Price per person in double – includes sea passage, cabin nights and all meals (except on the first day, people need to eat before the departure).

 * Contribution to the Compensation Fund and taxes not included.
 Due to uncontrollable circumstances, this itinerary may change without notice.
 If the speed limit is in effect, some stops may be changed or cancelled without notice.
 No expeditions are included with the cruise.